 A Fieldable Speciation Capable Green Analyzer for Arsenic

 Based on the fundamental research of Dr. Purnendu Dasgupta at UTA's Chemistry Department, this project addresses the need for on-site, real-time arsenic measurement of ground water to quantify the toxic levels of different arsenic types.
 The result will be a hand-held prototype of an environmentally-friendly, field-ready arsenic analyzer.
 Chipotle Business Group is the industry partner on this effort that will take this technology to market.

 This project concentrates on the repurposing of small military robots, particularly in human-robotic interaction.
-Alongside Dr. Dan Popa from the Electrical Engineering Department, UTARI researchers are using our PR2 as a development platform and a repurposed DR20 “Dragon-Runner” as a target platform.
+In collaboration with Dr. Dan Popa from the JB Speed School of Engineering at the University of Louisville , UTARI researchers are using our PR2 as a development platform and a repurposed DR20 Dragon-Runner as a target platform.

 Funding Agency: Qinetiq North America

-Under the leadership of Dr. Dan Popa, with the participation of Dr. Frank Lewis, both from the Electrical Engineering Department, the Robotic Skin effort has prototyped a flexible skin that can be used to make robot external surfaces seem more tactilely appealing.
-The skin can be embedded with sensors so that the robot would be more “aware” of its proximity to a person.
+Under the leadership of Dr. Dan Popa from the the JB Speed School of Engineering at the University of Louisville with the participation of Dr. Frank Lewis, from the Electrical Engineering Department, the Robotic Skin effort has prototyped a flexible skin that can be used to make robot external surfaces seem more tactilely appealing.
+The skin can be embedded with sensors so that the robot would be more aware of its proximity to a person.